polarbeargo/nd131-Computer-Pointer-Controller-Project/README.md

    * Some situations where inference may break such as when Facial Landmark detection model returns empty image or the mouse move to the corner of the frame.

+* Use VTune Amplifier to measure hot spots in your application code.